Owlmetry

 TypeTriggerChannelsDefault On

-issue.digestPer-project periodic digest of new and regressed issues, sent by the issue_notify job at the project's configured frequency.in_app, email, ios_pushAll three
+issue.digestPer-project periodic digest of new and regressed issues, sent by the issue_notify job at the project's configured frequency.in_app, email, mobile_pushemail only (in_app + mobile_push off so the digest doesn't double up with the instant issue.new push)

-feedback.newA user submitted feedback in one of the team's apps.in_app, email, ios_pushAll three
+feedback.newA user submitted feedback in one of the team's apps.in_app, email, mobile_pushAll three

-job.completedA manual job run with --notify finished — only the triggering user is notified, never the whole team.in_app, email, ios_pushin_app, email (push off by default)
+job.completedA manual job run with --notify finished — only the triggering user is notified, never the whole team.in_app, email, mobile_pushAll three

 team.invitationListed for documentation but not routed through the dispatcher.
 Sent transactionally via EmailService directly because the recipient may not yet be a user.